-- ☐ The address provided on the application form must be the child's current permanent address at the time of application. - "At the time of application" means the closing date for applications. - "Permanent" means that the child has lived at that address for at least a year. - Where a family has not lived at an address for a year at the time of application, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
-If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested. - ☐ It is for the Local Governing Body (as the admission authority) to determine the address to be used for admission purposes. - □ The application can only be processed using one address.
+- The address provided on the application form must be the child's current permanent address at the time of application. - "Permanent" means that the child has lived at that address for at least a year. - Where a family has not lived at an address for a year at the time of application, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
+If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested. - It is for the Local Governing Body (on behalf of the Trust) to determine the address to be used for admission purposes. - The application can only be processed using one address.
 If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the school week.
-If a child lives at two addresses equally, parents/carers should make a single joint application naming one address. - □ If the child's living arrangements change after you apply and they now spend the majority of the school week living at a different address, you must provide evidence of the new permanent address.
-Addresses will be verified as necessary with Hertfordshire County Council's Shared Anti-Fraud Service.
-If a child's permanent residence is disputed, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
-If two applications are received, with different addresses, neither will be processed until the address issue is reconciled.
-If the school receives two different main admission round applications for the same child from the same address e.g. containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
-Until the preference issue is reconciled, neither application will be processed.
+If a child lives at two addresses equally, parents/carers should make a single joint application naming one address. - If the child's living arrangements change after you apply and they now spend the majority of the school week living at a different address, you must provide evidence of the new permanent address. - > Addresses will be verified as necessary with Hertfordshire County Council's Shared Anti-Fraud Service. - If a child's permanent residence is disputed, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes. - If two applications are received, with different addresses, neither will be processed until the address issue is reconciled.

-Rule 5: Children of Staff
+Rule 3: Children of Staff